-The CCSRRW instruction is used to read and write specified capability CSRs (CCSRs).
+The CCSRRW instruction is used to read and write specified capability control and status registers (CCSRs).

-Figure 27.
+Figure 29.
 CCSRRW instruction format

 - Unexpected operand type (24)

 - x[rs1] is not a capability.

 - Illegal operand value (29)

-- The immediate value imm does not correspond to the encoding of a valid capability CSR.
+- imm does not correspond to the encoding of a valid CCSR.